 Refer to individual concentrations for Contact Information.

-The Doctor of Education degree is available in Educational Program Development with concentrations Educational Innovation and Elementary Education.
+The Doctor of Education degree is available in Educational Program Development with concentration in Educational Innovation.
 The focus of this degree program is on the improvement of educational practice.
 The Ed.D. is considered a practitioner’s degree that emphasizes practical applications of research.

 Must meet University Admission and English Proficiency requirements as well as requirements for admission to the major, listed below.

 A master’s degree from an accredited university in education, a related professional field, or a specialization for which the student plans to develop educational programming or the equivalent bachelors and/or graduate degrees from a foreign institution.

 - Three letters of recommendation to be submitted directly to the program.
 These must be from professional sources, and, if possible, should include at least one reference from a USF faculty member.

 - Evidence of two years of successful professional experience in education or an education-related setting.